Independent, AI-assisted research · Affiliate disclosure

 Check current price on Amazon →

-FDA 510(k) cleared as a Class II medical device.
+FDA-cleared.
 Treatment durations are flexible from 5 to 50 minutes with a 15-minute default.
-The dual-wavelength setup covers both anti-aging via red light and acne treatment via blue light — a useful combination for users with both concerns.
+The multi-wavelength setup covers anti-aging via red and near-infrared light plus acne treatment via blue light — a useful combination for users with both concerns.

 How We Ranked